 Did you enjoy this piece on the business knowledge of communications professionals?

-You might also like my interview with Ron Culp where he talks about the need for PR professionals to be more business savvy.
+You might also like our interview with Ron Culp where he talks about the need for PR professionals to be more business savvy.